mam1/Pcon/README.md

 ####Command processor commands:
 * schedule commands:
     * status(st)
-        * display a formated dump of schedules for all channels for all days
+        * display a formated dump of schedules, channel information and current state for all channels for all days
     * copy(c)          {channel #}{day #}
         * copy the schedule for a channel and day to a buffer
     * paste(p)         {channel #}{day #}